flopezag/tutorials.secured-OrionLD/docs/index.md

  X-Auth-Token:"$TOKEN"
 ```

-The Organization is created, and the user who created it is automatically assigned as a user.
+The Organization is created, and the user who created it is automatically assigned as owner.
 The response returns
-UUID to identify the new organization.
+a **Universally Unique Identifier (UUID)**, represented by `id field, to identify the new organization.
 #### :four: Response

 ```json